deathworlders/online/content/book/deathworlders/chapter-42-big-questions.md

 Shanl gave the data in front of her some pensive consideration.

-“...We must conclude that our prognosis is... hopeless,” she said.
+“...We must conclude that our prognosis is...hopeless,” she said.

 “I fear so, First Director,” Lor agreed again.